skills used

 I conducted usability testing and user interviews with five individuals who use the app at least five times a week.
 These interviews aimed to dive deeper into user preferences, behavior , and pain points, providing valuable qualitative data to inform redesign process.

-I selected three popular news applications and conduced competitive analysis.
+I selected popular news applications and conduced competitive analysis.

 The applications selected were Microsoft Start, Flipboard, and Smart News.
 Positive reviews highlighted the apps' user-friendly interfaces and robust personalization capabilities.
 However, a consistent pattern emerged across all reviews, pointing out shared issues.